connery-io/connery-sdk/README.md

 For example, an [OpenAI GPTs](https://docs.connery.io/docs/clients/native/openai/gpt) client allows you to run Connery actions from OpenAI GPT, or a [Slack](https://docs.connery.io/docs/clients/native/slack) client will enable you to run Connery actions directly from Slack.
+Also, there are clients you can use to call actions from your own applications, such as [LangChain](https://docs.connery.io/docs/clients/native/langchain/tools) or [API](https://docs.connery.io/docs/clients/native/api) clients.

 The combination of these components allows you to run actions from any platform supported by Connery.
-For example, you can use the same Connery action from OpenAI GPT, LangChain, Slack, and [many more](https://docs.connery.io/docs/clients/native/).
+For example, you can run the same Connery action using OpenAI GPT, LangChain, Slack, and [other clients](https://docs.connery.io/docs/clients/native/).

 ## 💡 Use cases